fongandrew/hydeout/gravomg.md

 ## Learn more

-Find out more about DeltaConv in our paper, or come see our (virtual) presentation at SIGGRAPH 2023.
+Find out more about Gravo MG in our paper, or come see our (virtual) presentation at SIGGRAPH 2023.

 <a id="github-link"
       class="icon" title="Gravo MG Github Repo" aria-label="Github Project"